Technical SEO

 When a user visits a webpage on Google, they will not typically view the cached version of the page.
 Instead, they will view the live version of the page as it exists on the website's server.

-Drawbacks of caching
+Drawbacks of Caching

 Caching involves storing copies of data or files to provide quicker access when requested by the system or user.